karthikrameshpanaroma/panaromawallet-guides/faq/en/management/how-to-send-receive-cryptocurrency-from-to-wallet.md

-# How do you send/receive cryptocurrency?
+# How do you send/receive cryptocurrency to/from the wallet?

 Most non-custodial wallets share a similar design for sending or receiving cryptocurrencies.